 Incourage staff should disclose to all prospective donors the benefits and liabilities that could reasonably be expected to influence the donor's decision to make a gift to the Community Foundation.
 Donors will be encouraged to consult with legal counsel and financial advisors in making their decision.
-In particular donors should be made aware of:
+Donors should be made aware of: